formancehq/formance-sdk-python/docs/apis/tags/WebhooksApi.md

 [[Back to top]](#__pageTop) [[Back to API list]](../../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../../README.md#documentation-for-models) [[Back to README]](../../../README.md)

-# **insert_one_config**
+# **insert_config**
-<a name="insert_one_config"></a>
+<a name="insert_config"></a>
-> ConfigResponse insert_one_config(config_user)
+> ConfigResponse insert_config(config_user)

 Insert a new config

-Insert a new config.
+Insert a new webhooks config.
 The endpoint should be a valid https URL and be unique.
 The secret is the endpoint's verification secret.
 If not passed or empty, a secret is automatically generated.
 The format is a random string of bytes of size 24, base64 encoded. (larger size after encoding)  All eventTypes are converted to lower-case when inserted.

 ### Example